databoy5000/project-3-server/README.md

   }
 ```

 We had to make use of the regular expressions `/[^a-zA-Z0-9]/g` which was found through an internet search.
-As far as my understanding of it goes, it only keeps lower and capitalised alphanumerical values.
+As far as I get it, it only keeps lower and capitalised alphanumerical values.
 Anything else is replaced with spaces, then split into an array every new space.
 Finally, the remaining empty strings are filtered out.
 What is left of `newTags` is updated into the formData's `tags` property as an array.

 * <ins>Cloudinary</ins><br>
 Cloudinary is a SaaS offering cloud-based image and video management services.
-We used their platform to upload memory images.
-To implement the image upload feature on new memory forms, we were given a template of instructions to follow which I won't go into much detail about as I didn't build this logic, although I understand its general structure.
-Here's generally how it was implemented:
-  1. To include `<script src="https://upload-widget.cloudinary.com/global/all.js" type="text/javascript"></script>` within `index.html`'s body.
-  2. Copy the hook template `ImageUploadField.js` and import it into the `NewMemory.js` component's JSX as `<ImageUploadField onUpload={handleUpload} />` (child component).
-  3. With the passed prop `onUpload`, use the event handler `handleUpload` to pass file data into the hook.
-  4. On our cloudinary.com, create a custom preset which will process images with the configured constraints.
+In our case, we use it to upload memory images on new memory forms, with the provided hook `ImageUploadField.js` which also contains URLs to keep safe in our environment variable's document `.env`.
+There's also a custom preset to create on cloudinary.com, which will process all images with the configured settings.
-  5. Set the cloudinary URLs (`uploadUrl` and `uploadPreset`) into the project's custom environment's variables, then pull them into the `ImageUploadField.js` hook.

 #### Mapbox
-To increase components readability and add challenges, I decided to have the location search input (the map search) of the `NewMemory.js` page as a separate component `MapboxSearch.js`.
+To increase components readability and add challenges, we decided to have the location search input (the map search) of the `NewMemory.js` page as a separate component `MapboxSearch.js`.

 With this exercise, what I learned was to implement Mapbox’s `ReactMapGl` and `Geocoder` components combined, how to go through their documentation and how to pass props from a child to parent component.

 Let's take a closer look at `ReactMapGl`'s properties:

   + `ref={mapRef}`: a reference is created such as `const mapRef = React.useRef()` and assigned to the ref attribute of both `ReactMapGl` and `Geocoder`.
 I'm yet unsure how this part works, but without this set, the component will break.
 It seems we need to set focus on both the components when they mount to access DOM elements.